jeremiah-baclig/cypressPOC/README.md

 I used [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) and TypeScript for this project.

->Reason being, we can use this as a reference for other automation projects, and also for me to explore a different framework to really understand the benefits and drawbacks of our current approach.
+>Reason being, we can use this as an indirect reference for other automation projects, and also for me to explore a different framework to really understand the benefits and drawbacks of our current approach.

 I set this up to run in a CI/CD pipeline using [Github Actions](https://github.com/jeremiah-baclig/cypressPOC/actions).
-Every push to main should trigger this flow.
+Every push to your branch should trigger this flow.

 ### Running this locally
 The tests live [HERE](https://github.com/jeremiah-baclig/cypressPOC/tree/main/src/cypress/e2e), meaning you can clone this repo and make adjustments to the tests accordingly.